thomastay/personal-blog/content/rashdb-part-2-paging.md

 (Free space)
 ```
-Here's the breakdown of a single cell:
+Let's go into some more detail about how the Keys and Vals are encoded.
+At the page level, keys and values are really stored the same way, as an object we call a Cell.

+Cells are basically just a byte array, with the length in front.
+In case we have a key that's bigger than our page size (currently 2kb), we want to be able to store the overflow on some other page too, so each Cell can have an optional 4 bytes at the end that give the page ID of the overflow page.

+Since we're storing tabular data, our data is in columns.
+We store the fields of our keys/values in the column order specified by the CreateTable() function, like so:

 ```
 +=====+=======+=======+=======+     +--------------------------+
 + Len + Col 1 + Col 2 + Col 3 + ... + Page ID of overflow page +
 +=====+=======+=======+=======+     +--------------------------+
 ```
 The length of a cell is encoded as a variable length integer, which includes the length of any overflow that spills onto other pages.
 It doesn't include the 4 bytes used for the page ID, and is really just for the use of overflow.
-The size of the cell can always be determined by looking at the cell pointer array
+The size of the cell (on disk) is determined entirely by the cell pointer indexes.

+This makes it easy to tell if there is an overflow page ID.
+If the length of the cell doesn't match its size, that means that the cell has overflowed.
+For now, we'll simply assume that overflow doesn't exist and panic if we try to write an object to DB that's bigger than the page size.

 (TODO more explanations)